Kihim: Tourism

 Major attraction in Kihim is its sandy beach.
 Though Kihim was once known as a "Bird Watchers' Paradise", very few exotic species can be still found in the areas having dense cover of trees.
 Variety of butterflies are also found here.
 Most common bird sightings include, Red-vented Bulbul, Oriental Magpie Robin, Orange-headed Thrush, Baya Weaver, Green bee-eaters, Common Myna and Asian Koel.
 Less common sightings include Greater Coucal, Black-rumped Flameback Woodpecker, Plum and Grey Headed Parakeets and Black-hooded Oriole.
 If you are near a water source, you might see a White-throated Kingfisher or an Egret.Tourist facilities here mainly consist of "Bed and Breakfast Schemes" run by the locals under the regulations of Maharashtra Tourism Development Corporation, which acts as a governing body for Tourism throughout the State of Maharashtra.
 One can easily find average quality lodging and boarding facilities throughout the village, except for the month of December when advance bookings may be required.
 For restaurants and marketplaces, one has to go to a nearby locality known as Chondhi.

 Food is substantially dominated by rice and fish preparations.

 Other nearby attractions for visitors include the Kihim Pond, Kankeshwar Temple near Mapgaon and Karmarkar Museum in Sasawane.
 Kihim is also a home to various temples which are dotted throughout the village.
 These include a rare Kalbhairav temple, recently rebuilt Gaodevi (Chamunda) temple and the Bhileshwar temple overlooking the Kihim pond.

 The beach is spread across the western fringe of the village.
 There are benches lined up for peace loving visitors.
 The more adventurous can enjoy water sports on the main beach.

-The famous "Birdman of India" Dr. Salim Ali spent a short period of his life in Kihim; a museum is being setup in the village after him.
+The famous "Birdman of India" Dr. Salim Ali spent a short period of his life in Kihim; a museum is being set up in the village after him.

 Alibag town is located approximately 11 km south of Kihim.